 12-6-7.4 OPERATION OF VEHICLE ON APPROACH OF MOVING AUTHORIZED EMERGENCY VEHICLE; OF ONCOMING VEHICLE--YIELD RIGHT OF WAY

 A. Upon the immediate approach of an authorized emergency vehicle displaying flashing emergency lights or when the driver is giving audible signal by siren, the driver of every other vehicle shall yield the right of way and shall immediately drive to a position parallel to, and as close as possible to, the right-hand edge or curb of the street clear of any intersection and shall stop and remain in that position, until the authorized emergency vehicle has passed, except when otherwise directed by a police officer.
-(66-7-332 NMSA 1978)

 B. Upon approaching a stationary authorized emergency vehicle or a recovery or repair vehicle displaying flashing emergency or hazard lights, unless otherwise directed, the driver of the vehicle shall: